oscarmh/HealthBotContainer/README.md

 # Health Bot Container

+This is a mod of the original Bot interface to avoid issues with localization of the users

 A simple web page that allows users to communicate with the [Azure Health Bot](https://azure.microsoft.com/en-us/services/bot-services/health-bot/) through a WebChat.

 **Note:** In order to use this Web Chat with the Health Bot service, you will need to obtain your Web Chat secret by going to `Integration/Secrets` on the navigation panel.